guanrongjia/download-img-from-url/README.md

 enjoy coding!

 tip:
-some ability i referred , is in hello.py you can read the annotate and code to learn.
+some ability i referred ,but not used in the homepage, you can send request to try the interface, there are a lot of the annotate in the .py. the code is simple and easy to read. if there is any questions ,get communicate with me by email:
+15261066994tel@gmail.com

 #####################################################